LimitPoint/TimeWarp/README.md

 # TimeWarp
 ## Variably scales video in time domain

 This project implements a method that variably scales video and audio in the time domain.
-This means that the time between video and audio samples is variably scaled along the timeline of the video.
+This means that the time intervals between video and audio samples is variably scaled along the timeline of the video.

 Learn more about *variably* scaling video files from our [in-depth blog post](https://www.limit-point.com/blog/2022/time-warp).